-The white grape comes from Southwest France; the name means "Sauvignon-like".
-Synonyms are grouped alphabetically by country Sauvignon Vert ( Chile ); Blanc Doux, Sauvignon de la Correze, Sauvignon Gros Grain, Sauvignon Vert ( France ); Friulano, Malaga, Occhio di Gatto, Tai, Tai Bianco, Tocai, Tocai Friulano, Tocai Italico, Trebbianello, Tuchi ( Italy ); Zeleni Sauvignon ( Slovenia ).
+The white grape variety comes from Southwest France; the name means "Sauvignon-like".
+Synonyms alphabetically grouped by country are Sauvignon Vert ( Chile ); Blanc Doux, Sauvignon de la Corrèze, Sauvignon Gros Grain, Sauvignon Vert ( France ); Friulano, Malaga, Occhio di Gatto, Tai, Tai Bianco, Tocai, Tocai Friulano, Tocai Italico, Trebbianello, Tuchì ( Italy ); Zeleni Sauvignon ( Slovenia ).

-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Furmint (Northern Italy), Muscadelle (Sauvignon Vert in California), Riesling (Argentina and Chile) or Sauvignon Blanc (Argentina, Chile, France, Russia), as has often happened in the past in the countries concerned.
-Especially in South America The confusion was therefore great because the varieties Sauvignonasse and Sauvignon Blanc in many vineyards in the mixed sentence were planted.
-Under the name Friulano, the variety was crossbred partner of the Italian new breeds Fleurtai and Soreli,
+Despite apparently suggestive synonyms or morphological No similarities with the varieties Furmint (Northern Italy), Muscadelle (Sauvignon Vert in California), Riesling (Argentina and Chile) or Sauvignon Blanc (Argentina, Chile, France, Russia), which has often been the case in the countries concerned in the past.
+Especially in South America the confusion was great because the Sauvignonasse and Sauvignon Blanc varieties in many vineyards in the mixed sentence were planted.
+Under the name Friulano, the variety was a cross partner of the Italian new varieties Fleurtai and Soreli,

-The exact origin of the variety is the Gironde in the southwest France where it has never been grown on a larger scale.
-Frequently she was with Sauvignon Blanc and Sémillon grown together.
-Today there are only more leftover stocks and they do not seem to be in the statistics anymore.
+The exact origin of the variety is that Gironde in the southwest France, where it was never grown on a large scale.
+It was often used with Sauvignon Blanc and Sémillon grown together.
+Today there are only remaining stocks and it no longer appears in the statistics.
 The parentage is unknown.
-According to DNA analysis it is not a direct descendant of Sauvignon Blanc, as one might suspect on the basis of the name.
-According to DNA analyzes made in 2012, she is a parent of Saint-Pierre Doré, The early to mid-season, high yielding vine is prone to Botrytis. bunch rot.
-Esca and both mildews, It produces golden yellow, flowery white wines with aromas of herbs, citrus and almonds.
-They are considered less aromatic, but body and alcohol rich than those from Sauvignon Blanc.
+According to DNA analysis it is not a direct descendant of Sauvignon Blanc, as one might suspect from the name.
+According to 2012 DNA analyzes, she is a parent of Saint-Pierre Doré, The early to medium ripening, productive vine is susceptible to Botrytis. bunch rot.
+Esca and both mildews, It produces golden-yellow, flowery white wines with aromas of herbs, citrus and almonds.
+They are considered less aromatic, but fuller in body and alcohol than those from Sauvignon Blanc.

-The variety was introduced to northern Italy (Friuli) in the early 19th century and long referred to as Tocai .
+The variety was introduced to northern Italy (Friuli) in the early 19th century and has long been known as Tocai .
 With the name one wanted the popularity of the Tokaj exploit.
-According to one hypothesis, the variety should Hungary come and with the Tokayersorte Furmint be identical.
-This was allegedly introduced by a count Ottelio di Ariis in 1863 in Friuli.
-A second hypothesis took the opposite route, namely that the variety was brought to Hungary by a family of Formentini from Friuli.
-And according to a third hypothesis, in the 13th century the Patriarch Bertoldo di Andechs sent Tocai cuttings to the Hungarian King Bela IV (1235-1270).
+According to a hypothesis, the variety is said to be out Hungary originate and with the Tokaj variety Furmint be identical.
+This was allegedly introduced by a count Ottelio di Ariis in Friuli in 1863.
+A second hypothesis took the opposite path, namely that the variety was brought to Hungary by a Formentini family from Friuli.
+And according to a third hypothesis, the patriarch Bertoldo di Andechs sent Tocai cuttings to the Hungarian king Bela IV as early as the 13th century (1235-1270).
 But the variety has nothing to do with the Furmint.
-The Ampelographer Pierre Galet (* 1921) had long been equated with Sauvignonasse, which was confirmed by 2003 DNA analyzes.
+The ampelograph Pierre Galet (1921-2019) had long equated it with Sauvignonasse, which was confirmed by DNA analyzes carried out in 2003.

-The Ampelographer Giovanni Dalmasso (1886-1974) suggested in the 1930s as the name Tocai Friulano to a confusion with the Tokaj to avoid.
-But that did not agree with Hungary.
-After long legal disputes, there was an EU decision in 2002, the name Tocai Friulano could only be used until 31 March 2007.
-On the other hand, the Italian authorities allowed the winegrowers of Friuli to market their Tocai from the 2006 vintage again with this name.
+The ampelograph Giovanni Dalmasso (1886-1974) suggested Tocai Friulano in the 1930s to be confused with the Tokaj to avoid.
+Hungary did not agree with this.
+After long legal disputes, the EU decided in 2002 that the name Tocai Friulano could only be used until March 31, 2007.
+In contrast, the Italian authorities allowed winegrowers in Friuli to market their 2006 tocai with this name again.
 The reason for the controversial approval was the laborious search for the future name of the grape variety or the wine.
-For years, the winemakers had not been able to agree despite the approaching ban.
-Now, the grape variety in Friuli-Venezia Giulia only Friulano briefly, in Veneto, however, Tai (the Japanese-like name was created by omitting the letters "oc") and only in the DOC area San Martino della Battaglia Cloth .
+For years the winemakers had not been able to reach an agreement despite the approaching ban.
+Now the grape variety in Friuli-Venezia Giulia is only called Friulano for short, in Veneto, on the other hand, Tai (the Japanese-looking name was created by omitting the letters "oc") and only in the DOC area San Martino della Battaglia Tuchì .

-The variety is in Italy mainly in Friuli-Venezia Giulia but also in many other regions like Lazio.
+The variety is in Italy mainly in Friuli-Venezia Giulia, but also in many other regions such as Lazio.
 Lombardy and Veneto grown.
-She is among others in the DOC / DOCG wines Bianco di Custoza.
+It is found in DOC / DOCG wines, among others Bianco di Custoza.
 Breganze.
 Colli Euganei.
 Collio Goriziano.
 Colli Orientali del Friuli.
 Corti Benedettine del Padovano.
 Friuli Annia.
 Friuli Aquileia.
 Friuli Grave.
 Friuli Isonzo.
 Garda.
 Lison.
 Lison-Pramaggiore.
 Merlara.
 Piave.
 Riviera del Brenta.
 Rosazzo and San Martino della Battaglia authorized.
-The acreage in Italy totaled 2,911 hectares in 2010.
+The total area cultivated in Italy in 2010 was 2,911 hectares.

-In Slovenia (with a stock of 190 ha), there were similar name problems as in Italy.
-At first the name Točai was proposed, which was not recognized by the EU as in Italy.
-The name Friulano is not used in Slovenia.
-The name Zeleni Sauvignon is not accepted by all winemakers and the wine marketed under fancy names such as Gredic, Jakot or Pikotno.
-There are more stocks in Russia (48 ha), as well as in Argentina (515 ha) and Chile (785 ha).
-In 2010, a total of 4,449 hectares were reported.
-The variety thus came under different names in the world varieties ranking the rank 117.
+In Slovenia (with an area of 190 ha) there were similar naming problems as in Italy.
+The name Točai was first proposed, but this was also not recognized by the EU, as in Italy.
+The Friulano name is not used in Slovenia.
+The name Zeleni Sauvignon is not accepted by all winegrowers and the wine is marketed under fancy names such as Gredic, Jakot or Pikotno.
+There are further stocks in Russia (48 ha), as well as in Argentina (515 ha) and Chile (785 ha).
+A total of 4,449 hectares were designated in 2010.
+The variety thus occupied under various names worldwide varieties ranking rank 117.